Asbestos on Navy Ships

 - USS Zeilin

-Call (877) 446-5767 to learn if you may be eligible for compensation if you served on Navy vessels that used asbestos and now have lung cancer or mesothelioma.
+Call (877) 446-5767 to learn if you qualify for compensation if you have lung cancer or mesothelioma and served on Navy ships that used asbestos-containing materials.

 Asbestos on Auxiliary Ships

-Auxiliary vessels helped supply other U.S. Navy ships with supplies and resources.
-Anyone who served aboard these ships could have been exposed to asbestos-containing materials.
+Auxiliary vessels helped supply other Navy ships with resources.
+Anyone who served aboard these ships could have been exposed to asbestos-containing materials like wires, gaskets, insulation, and piping.

 - USS Cornhusker State (ACS-6)